How to shop for top rated air purifiers: a Shanghai expat's guide

 Smart Air recommends the standard HEPA filters they provide be changed within less than 2 months when operating 24 hours a day, while the long-life true HEPA filters in the more expensive air-purifiers, when combined with activated carbon and pre-filters, only need to be changed once every 2-5 years according to their manufacturers.

 Air Purifier Rental Model

 Another Shanghai expat startup, Mila, has come up with its own subscription model for renting air purifiers in Shanghai.
-This could be a cost effective choice if you are in Shanghai for just two years.
+This could be a cost effective choice if you are in Shanghai for just one to two years.

 Cheap Chinese Air Purifiers